JSchutza/Good_Pods/notes/wiki_backup/user_stories_backup.md

   * ### Questions
 * Will the users need to sign in to view the Pod Feed?
     - Yes, in order to view the Pod Feed the user must log in.
-* Will the Pod Feed be orginized by genre?
+* Will the Pod Feed be organized by genre?
-    - Yes, the Pod Feed will be orginized by genre
+    - Yes, the Pod Feed will be organized by genre
 * How many podcasts will the Pod Feed display?
     - The Pod Feed will display ten podcasts at a time.
-* Will the Pod Feed include small snippets of reviews that users submited?
+* Will the Pod Feed include small snippets of reviews that users submitted?
     - Yes, the currently loged in user will be able to view a small portion of users reviews.
 * Will the Pod Feed include each displayed podcasts status?
     - Yes, the currently loged in user will be able to view the status of a podcast in the Pod Feed.